I believe good writing needs heart, consciousness, skill, and presence.

 I’ve been teaching people how to write mindfully since 2001, when I ran my first creative writing workshop out of my living room in Victoria, BC.
 I started teaching because I wanted to talk about writing as a contemplative craft, and I couldn’t find a writing workshop anywhere that taught me everything that I wanted to learn.

 I’ve studied with exceptional teachers, including Natalie Goldberg, Lynda Barry and Zsuzsi Gartner, and I work under their influence.
-I am an alumna of the Humber School for Writers, the Banff Wired Writing Program, and I graduated from the University of British Columbia’s Optional-Residency program with an MFA in Creative Writing.
+I am an alumna of the Humber School for Writers and The Banff Centre, and I graduated from the University of British Columbia with an MFA in Creative Writing.

-I wrote a book of stories called This Cake Is for the Party.
-The book was a finalist for the Scotiabank Giller Prize and the Commonwealth Prize for Best First Book in Canada and the Carribean, and it was longlisted for the Frank O’Connor Prize.
-You can find my stories in The Walrus, Elle Canada, Geist, and The Journey Prize Anthology.
+This Cake Is for the Party was a finalist for the Scotiabank Giller Prize and the Commonwealth Prize for Best First Book in Canada and the Carribean, and it was longlisted for the Frank O’Connor Prize.
+The New York Times called the stories “utterly fascinating.”
+You can find my writing in The Walrus, ELLE Canada, Geist, and a variety of newspapers and magazines.

 What I do:

-1. I help writers who resist writing and then beat themselves up about it.
+- I help writers who resist writing and then beat themselves up about it.
 Writers who aren’t writing aren’t happy and healthy.
-I bring inspiration, calm, excitement and success to writers who need supportive, honest, smart advice about their work.
+I try to bring inspiration, calm, excitement and success to writers who need supportive, honest, smart advice about their work.
+In addition to my online writing courses, I send out free daily writing prompts and letters twice a month.

-2. I reinforce the short fiction renaissance: may the form continue to be adored for its elegance and intelligence, and no longer viewed as an unmarketable warm up to novel writing.
+- I reinforce the short fiction renaissance: may the form continue to be adored for its elegance and intelligence, and no longer viewed as an unmarketable warm up to novel writing.
+Every summer, I host The Little Bird Writing Contest, a celebration of short fiction that showcases emerging writers.

-3. I make writers work hard.
-I kick them out of their patterns and grooves, get them to take risks with style and content, help them recognize and eradicate their own clichés, boilerplate story lines, and other less-than-excellent habits.
+- I make writers work hard.
+I kick them out of their patterns and grooves, get them to take risks with style and content, help them recognize and eradicate their own clichés, stereotypical story lines, and other less-than-excellent habits.
 I want to read stories and voices that I’ve never read before.

-4. I write.
-I take time off regularly, go where nobody will find me, and focus on the one thing I need to do the most.
+- I write.
+I take time off regularly, go where nobody will find me, and focus on the one thing I love to do the most.
 And I advise you to do the same.
-(See #1.)
+Right now, I’m working on a novel – it’s a bit too early to tell you the details, but I can tell you this: it’s about a character you may have met before in This Cake.

-I am represented by Samantha Haywood of Transatlantic Literary Agency.
+I am represented by Samantha Haywood of Transatlantic Agency.

 I’m a Virgo.